- About Us

 Q. How are members notified to renew their membership dues?

-A. The CCR office mails invoices to all its members in January, and a reminder notice one month before the Spring Consultation.
+A. The CCR office sends invoices to all its members in January, and a reminder notice one month before the Spring Consultation.
 If members have not paid by then, they can do so at the Spring Consultation registration desk.

 Q. If a national organization joins the CCR (for example, the United Church of Canada's national office), can the branch offices or local parishes enjoy the benefits of membership?